ARTICLE 1. REGULATIONS OF POLICE DEPARTMENT

 The city manager shall appoint temporary law enforcement personnel as soon as it is practicable whenever a vacancy occurs in the police department.
 Should the city manager desire to appoint a temporary law enforcement personnel or any other person to a permanent position of law enforcement personnel, he or she shall do so on the basis of merit and ability.

-If a vacancy shall occur in the office of chief of police, the senior law enforcement personnel in length of service to the city shall automatically become supervising officer of the police department and shall perform all duties and be vested with all authority herein given to the chief of police.
+If a vacancy shall occur in the office of chief of police, the senior law enforcement personnel by rank shall automatically become supervising officer of the police department and shall perform all duties and be vested with all authority herein given to the chief of police.
 Such supervising officer’s authority shall immediately cease when the office of chief of police is filled in the manner provided by law.

 All money due to, or received by, the chief of police or any law enforcement personnel on account of any reward accruing to him or her in consequence of any action in the line of duty shall be deposited to the credit of a fund for aid of law enforcement personnel of the city in payment of benefits for sickness and injury and allied uses.
 If no such fund has been established by the police department, said moneys shall be deposited with the city treasurer and shall become general funds of the city.